CiscoDevNet/terraform-provider-intersight/website/docs/r/appliance_cluster_replace_node.html.markdown

   + `node_id`:(int)(ReadOnly) Id number of the cluster node.
   + `node_moid`:(string)(ReadOnly) Moid of the corresponding appliance.ClusterInfo or appliance.NodeInfo mo.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
-  + `status`:(string)(ReadOnly) Status of the cluster node.* `Unknown` - The status of the appliance node is unknown.* `Operational` - The appliance node is operational.* `Impaired` - The appliance node is impaired.* `AttentionNeeded` - The appliance node needs attention.* `ReadyToJoin` - The node is ready to be added to a standalone Intersight Appliance to form a cluster.* `OutOfService` - The user has taken this node (part of a cluster) to out of service.* `ReadyForReplacement` - The cluster node is ready to be replaced.
+  + `status`:(string)(ReadOnly) Status of the cluster node.* `Unknown` - The status of the appliance node is unknown.* `Operational` - The appliance node is operational.* `Impaired` - The appliance node is impaired.* `AttentionNeeded` - The appliance node needs attention.* `ReadyToJoin` - The node is ready to be added to a standalone Intersight Appliance to form a cluster.* `OutOfService` - The user has taken this node (part of a cluster) to out of service.* `ReadyForReplacement` - The cluster node is ready to be replaced.* `ReplacementInProgress` - The cluster node replacement is in progress.* `ReplacementFailed` - There was a failure during the cluster node replacement.
 * `owners`:
                 (Array of schema.TypeString) -(ReadOnly)
 * `parent`:(HashMap) -(ReadOnly) A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.